 - Zwift gives you more opportunities to draft.

 - Your power readings in Zwift are not accurate, leading to unrealistically high speeds.
-(This topic needs a separate article by itself, so I won’t deal with it here.)
+(This is a separate topic which we won’t deal with here.)

 Let’s look at these possibilities in detail and figure out what’s really happening.

 Possibility #1: Zwift’s Algorithms for Calculating Speed are Incorrect

 Formulas for calculating bike speed are well-established and reliable (see some details about that here).
 Zwift simply feeds a variety of variables in such as:

 - Aero settings for equipment